 • Rabia Basri: “O God!
 If I worship You for fear of Hell, burn me in Hell and if I worship You in hope of Paradise, exclude me from Paradise.
 But if I worship You for Your Own sake, grudge me not Your everlasting Beauty.”

-• Westminster shorter catechism: “Man’s chief end is to glorify God, and to enjoy him forever.”
+Or more canonically: >• Westminster shorter catechism: “Man’s chief end is to glorify God, and to enjoy him forever.”
 As an interesting sidenote: some argue that desiring God is satisfied merely in loving “the good.”

 Proper relationship with God involves openness to moral transformation (deeply loving/worshipping God more than their sin or the world).
 This is relevant because a relationship lacking this property would improper, such that it is either of diminished value, no value, or negative value.1